BakareTobias/TicTacToe/README.md

 # TicTacToe
 This is a README for my first pygame application. it is built entirely in python using pygame library.
 Building this project was considerably harder than the text based version i must say.
-But it has opened me up to new concepts and i am very grateful for that.
+But it has further established my understanding of Object Oriented Programming and i am very grateful for that.

 It is a 2 player tictactoe game. players 1 gets to pick from X or O first. then its time to duel it out on the board!
 May the best player win